Working with source code

 If everything is setup correctly, you should see all 9 test suites pass.

-Note: To pass all 56 tests, you must configure at least 2 scenes in settings.js
+To pass all 56 tests, configure at least 2 scenes in settings.js (and on Cognitive3D).
+Without this, 4 tests are skipped. exitpoll-test.js also requires additional setup on the Cognitive3D dashboard.

-To install the local sdk to your project, navigate to your projects directory, and then run the following command:
+To install the local SDK to your project, navigate to your project's directory and run the following command:

 npm install /pathTo/c3d-sdk-webxr